|

 saying he is timid, although later he will clearly say that when he

-arrives in You
+arrives in If

 will also note later in this chapter that some think Paul is